For powerful, intuitive Bay Area women and the people who live in awe of them.

 Senior Intern (Unpaid)

 Natalia is a Trader Joe’s-loving UX queen who excels at roller skating, Vespa riding, and product comparison research.
-Spot her in Content Queen Issue 1, for which she endured a JANE Magazine-inspired “makeover-makeunder,” and on the cover of Content Queen Issue 4 (“The Intern Issue”).
+Spot her on the cover of Content Queen Issue 4 (“The Intern Issue”).

-Content Queen also hires a fleet of unpaid junior interns who help provide us with visual design, sound editing, and illustrations of poison bottles and private parts.
+Content Queen is actively hiring unpaid junior interns to provide us with visual design, sound editing, and illustrations of poison bottles and private parts.
 To apply for a Content Queen internship, please email our editors.

 Awards